dpiechot/SAFe/README.md

 # SAFe
-Training materials for SAFe Agilist and more
+Description: Training materials for SAFe Agilist and more
+Version: SAFe 5 Agilist Exam (5.1)